OMNIALowCode/omniadocs/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

 - Management: Add filters and sorting to Language and Tenant lists
 - Identity and Tenant selection pages can be translated to platform languages
-- UI: When a Exception is thrown on a Entity Behaviour, the temporary is recovered to its previous state
+- UI: When an Exception is thrown on a Entity Behaviour, the temporary is recovered to its previous state
 - Platform Settings: new area to customize the platform Images (Background, Logo and Favicon) and page title

 ### Issues: